 Early East Asian depictions of this compassion deity largely followed the original Indian portrayal.
 The bodhisattva often took the form of Indic princes.
 Increasingly, however, the bodhisattva also assumed the appearance of East Asian noblemen.

 An example of the bodhisattva’s portrayal with an East Asian twist can be observed in Japan’s Hōryū-ji at Nara.
 On the grounds of that ancient temple complex, there stands a 7th-century statue of Kannon (the Japanese name of the same bodhisattva), which is said to be modeled after the likeness of the influential 7th-century Prince Shōtoku of Japan.

 Chinese and Korean depictions from the same era also depicted the bodhisattva in the form of an aristocratic male, often with South or Central Asian features, but increasingly with East Asian influences.
-Guanyin remained a male deity until the end of China’s Tang Dynasty.
+Guanyin remained a male deity, often with a mustache and other features associated with Central and South Asian males, until the end of China’s Tang Dynasty (618–907).
 After that time, the portrayals of this divine figure underwent yet another major transformation.